willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 To learn more about the data set, check:

-- <https://git.geomar.de/data/SLTAC_GLO_PHY_L4_REP/commits/v1.1.0> for a complete history of the our mirror of the data set,
+- <https://git.geomar.de/data/HadISST/commits/v1.3.0> for a complete history of the our mirror of the data set,

-- <https://git.geomar.de/data/SLTAC_GLO_PHY_L4_REP> for a general overview, a README of the current version, etc.
+- <https://git.geomar.de/data/HadISST> for a general overview, a README of the current version, etc.

 ---

-## Tools that were used
+## Tools and Libraries

 The following lists the complete Python environment that was used in the
 analysis: